its-geoff/gold-medal-statistics/README.md

 This app allows the user to input track marks and compare athletes on their team across different event types.

+# Start-Up Instructions

+-  Open a new terminal and use "cd django" to change the current directory.
+-  Use "python manage.py runserver" to start the server.
+   -  Use "Ctrl + C" to close the server.

 # Changelog

 All notable changes to this project will be documented in this file.